 Arc de Triomphe

-I should talk about how beautiful this arc is and how it is set on a roundabout with no street lines but cars just going round and crossing each other, but I am not.
-I am going to talk about how for the first time ever I felt uneasy and uncomfortable and all my alarm bells started ringing.
-When I got to the Arc de Triomphe it was around 8-9pm so it was pretty dark as I felt it was the best time to see it.
-I got there and a man asked me to take a picture of him, which I did and I asked him to return the favour and all of a sudden he became this guy who needed climb up on a ledge and all nonsensical things just to take a picture.
-(The pictures he took were awful).
-After he had taken the pictures I said thanks and proceeded to make my way to the other side for a different and he followed me I didn’t think much of it at first as the museum is in the underpass but then he asked if I was French.
+I should talk about how beautiful this arc is and how it is set on a roundabout with no street lines but cars were going round and crossing each other, but I am not.
+I am going to talk about how for the first time I felt uneasy and uncomfortable, and all my alarm bells started ringing.
+When I got to the Arc de Triomphe, it was around 8-9pm so it was pretty dark as I felt it was the best time to see it.
+I got there, and a man asked me to take a picture of him, which I did, and I asked him to return the favour and all of a sudden he became this guy who needed climb up on a ledge and all senseless things to take a picture.
+(The photos he took were awful).
+After he had taken the pictures, I said thanks and proceeded to make my way to the other side for a different, and he followed me I didn’t think much of it at first as the museum is in the underpass but then he asked if I was French.
 I lied and said “oui” and he realised immediately I was French and I admitted I was from London.
 He asked if I was alone and I said I was with my boyfriend (a lie) and he was waiting for me on the other side.
-I did not feel safe telling the truth but he carried on walking with me.
-We got to the entrance to the museum and I said I will be going in and he proceeded to shake my hand which I accepted as a way of saying good bye but he held on for one second too long.
-As I stood in the queue this man continued to watch me and I had to tell him I will be a while, inferring get lost and he finally took the hint.
-For the first time ever I was more aware of my surroundings than usual was and I felt unsafe.
-My advice is, if you ever feel uncomfortable or alarm bells start ringing inside your head.
+I did not feel safe telling the truth, but he carried on walking with me.
+We got to the entrance to the museum, and I said I would be going in, and he proceeded to shake my hand which I accepted as a way of saying goodbye but he held on for one second too long.
+As I stood in the queue this man continued to watch me, and I had to tell him I will be a while, inferring get lost, and he finally took the hint.
+For the first time I was more aware of my surroundings than usual was, and I felt unsafe.
+My advice is if you ever feel uncomfortable or alarm bells start ringing inside your head.
 Listen.
 Stop.
 Think Quickly.
 React.
 Keep Safe.

 Last day in Paris